 - A commitment to developing effective partnerships with other organisations in the area.

-We are particularly looking for people with experience and expertise in:
+We are particularly looking for:

-- And people from the Whitehawk area
+- people from Saunders Park

 All Board Director positions are voluntary; however reasonable out of pocket expenses incurred fulfilling the duties of the role are reimbursed in line with our Expenses Policy.
 We are continually striving to improve upon our open, friendly, safe working environment for our team and suggestions of how we do this are always welcome from directors at any time.